teamdatatonic/dop/README.md

 1. Your GCP user / group will need to be given the `roles/iam.serviceAccountUser` and the `roles/iam.serviceAccountTokenCreator` role on the`development` project just for the `dop-docker-user` service account in order to enable [Service Account Impersonation](#service-account-impersonation).
 ![Grant service account user](docs/grant_service_account_user.png)
 1. Authenticating with your GCP environment by typing in `gcloud auth application-default login` in your terminal and following instructions.
 Make sure you proceed to the stage where `application_default_credentials.json` is created on your machine (For windows users, make a note of the path, this will be required on a later stage)
-1. Clone this repository to your machine, please note that all commands listed in the  `Instructions for Setting things up` section will need to be executed under the top level repository path of the cloned repository.
+1. Clone this repository to your machine.

 ## For DBT
 1. Setup a service account for your GCP project called `dop-dbt-user` in `https://console.cloud.google.com/iam-admin/serviceaccounts?project=<your GCP project id>`